mysterymanila/mysterymanila.github.io/_branches/century.md

 telephone:
   - (+63) 917 559 40 10
 availability:
-  - 1pm to 930pm Weekdays
+  - 1 PM to 9:30 PM Mondays to Fridays
-  - 9am to 930pm Holidays and Weekends
+  - 9 AM to 9:30 PM Holidays/Saturdays/Sundays
 ---